Detention of Pregnant Immigrants

 U.S. sharply increases separation of immigrant families at the border

-ACLU sues ORR for blocking a detained undocumented woman’s access to abortion
+ACLU sues the Office of Refugee Resettlement for blocking a detained, undocumented 17-year-old’s access to abortion

 “My soul aches that there are many pregnant women coming [to America] who could lose their babies like I did.”

-The move to hold pregnant immigrants in custody during their immigration proceedings is having devastating effects on the detained women and their families.
+The move to hold pregnant immigrants in custody during their immigration proceedings had devastating effects on the detained women and their families.

 The number of undocumented women who had miscarriages while in government detention nearly doubled across the Trump-Pence administration’s first two years.
 Earlier reports showed that the overall number of pregnant people in detention rose to 506 in the first four months after the policy took effect — nearly double what it was in the previous four months.
 Those harmful consequences are linked to a severe lack of prenatal care for undocumented immigrants in custody.